sammontakoja/KotlinTestVersusJUnit/README.md

 ## Winner --> KotlinTest

-All in all I warmly recommend KotlinTest.
+I recommend KotlinTest.
-Test cases are so much nicer to write and read compared to junit4 and junit5.
-Tests run speed is good enough.

-Hands down, KotlinTest is best unit testing library I have ever used.
+KotlinTest is best unit testing library I have ever used.

+Tests are not bloated with noise code and they run fast enough and other tools support it well.

 ## Platform requirements
 Maven3 and Java8 JDK

-## bomb specification written in tests.
+## Specification found from all tests.

 ```
 Bomb tick after creating it.